 Tips for getting a tattoo with eczema

-Here are some tips that I have for having a safe and successful tattoo appointment with eczema as well as things that you can do afterward to take care of it while it is healing over for the next few months.
+Here are some tips that I have for having a safe and successful tattoo appointment with eczema and things that you can do afterward to take care of it while it is healing over for the next few months.

-I first researched different types of tattoo ink that you can either order ahead of time to bring to you session or contact the tattoo artist to see if they happen to already carry that line.
+I first researched different types of tattoo ink that you can either order ahead of time to bring to your session or contact the tattoo artist to see if they happen to carry that line already.
 I really recommend going with vegan ink because they tend to have cleaner ingredients and sources of pigment, like iron oxides which are sourced from minerals from the earth.

 Then, I looked up each ingredient individually online and on the Skin Deep Database to check out their toxicity levels.
 I ended up really liking the formula for True Black by Intenze Tattoo Ink which is available on Amazon, so very accessible.

 I also looked up reviews for his tattoo shop online just to see what his customers said about his personality and tattoo style.
-And it was reassuring that many of his previous customers had said that he was very patient and good at explaining the tattoo process to newbies and making them feel very safe and comfortable getting their first tattoo.
+It was reassuring that many of his previous customers said he was very patient and good at explaining the tattoo process to newbies, making them feel very safe and comfortable getting their first tattoo.
 This let me know that he was a good listener, able to empathize, and would not be judgemental about me having eczema.

 So, here is a photo of the tattoo that I got.
-And as you can see there is a lot of detail and shading and it definitely took a while to complete.
+And as you can see, there is a lot of detail and shading, and it definitely took a while to complete.
 I did it all in one session and it lasted for 4 hours because I did not anticipate how painful it would be after my endorphins ran out in the first half of the session.
-If the thought of feeling any kind of sense of scratching or irritation of the skin freaks you out, ask if your tattoo artist has a numbing spray they can use, so that you can practically sleep through the session completely pain-free.
+If the thought of feeling any sense of scratching or irritation of the skin freaks you out, ask if your tattoo artist has a numbing spray they can use so that you can practically sleep through the session completely pain-free.

 And finally, after getting my tattoo done, it is time to recover.
-Essentially getting a tattoo is getting a bunch of scratches in a slightly deeper level so essentially getting a decorative wound and that will take up to around 6 months to fully heal.
+Essentially getting a tattoo is getting a bunch of scratches in a slightly deeper level, so essentially getting a decorative wound and that will take up to around six months to heal fully.
 So don't be surprised when your skin on the tattoo peels off from time to time.
-It does not mean that you have dry skin or but there is there anything wrong with your tattoo, it's just part of the healing process and it will keep happening until it's fully healed.
+It does not mean that you have dry skin or but there is there anything wrong with your tattoo; it's just part of the healing process, and it will keep happening until it's fully healed.

-So, now it's been almost 6 months and my tattoo is pretty much healed over.
-It feels great and still looks as fresh as a daisy since of the day I got it because I've kept it well-lubricated and protected for the past few months.
+So, now it's been almost six months, and my tattoo is pretty much healed over.
+It feels great and still looks as fresh as a daisy since the day I got it because I've kept it well-lubricated and protected for the past few months.